Table of Contents

 Here are the most frequent errors people make with passwords:

-• Simple substitutions — Replacing "a" with "@" or "o" with "0" does not fool modern cracking tools.
+- Simple substitutions — Replacing "a" with "@" or "o" with "0" does not fool modern cracking tools.
+These substitutions are among the first variations tested

-• Short passwords — Anything under 12 characters is increasingly vulnerable.
+- Short passwords — Anything under 12 characters is increasingly vulnerable to brute-force attacks with modern hardware

-• Reusing passwords — One breach compromises all your accounts.
+- Reusing passwords — One breach compromises all your accounts.
+This is the single most dangerous password habit

 How to Manage Strong Passwords

 The practical challenge is obvious: how do you remember dozens of long, random, unique passwords?
-The answer is simple — you don't.
+The answer is simple — you do not.
 Instead, use a password manager.

 Password managers like Bitwarden, 1Password, or KeePass generate and store strong passwords for every account.
 You only need to remember one master password — the one that unlocks your password vault.
 This master password should be the strongest password you have: at least 16 characters, truly random, and never used anywhere else.